09.07.2023

 What is Secondary Storage?

-When we think of computer storage, most people conjure images of USB drives or the hard drives in their PCs.
-But the realm of computer storage goes far beyond this, dividing primarily into primary and secondary storage.
-So, what is secondary storage?
-Simply put, secondary storage is any non-volatile storage mechanism that retains data, even when power isn't supplied, and isn't directly accessible by the CPU
+When we think of computer repository, most people conjure images of USB drives or the hard drives in their PCs.
+But the realm of computer repository goes far beyond this, dividing primarily into primary and 2-nd storage.
+So, what is secondary repository?
+Simply put, secondary storage is any non-volatile storage mechanism that retains information, even when power isn't supplied, and isn't directly accessible by the CPU

 File Storage

-Historically, secondary storage was synonymous with file storage.
+Historically, 2-nd repository was synonymous with file repository.
 As computing needs grew, so did our requirement for larger, more secure, and more efficient ways to store files.
-Today, file storage has evolved to offer dynamic methods that integrate both local and online solutions.
+Today, file repository has evolved to offer dynamic methods that integrate both local and online solutions.

 File storage is a popular choice for storing data because it is easy to use and manage.
 Files can be easily created, deleted, and modified, and they can be easily moved between folders and directories.
 File storage is also a good choice for storing data that needs to be shared with others.